Cour-de-cassation/label/docs/scripts.md

 ## exportAllTreatedDocuments

-Export all documents that ahve been treated (without waiting).
+Export all documents that have been treated (without waiting).

 ## exportSpecificDocument